About our fabric

 Benefits of using Econyl® over virgin nylon:

-- As well as being a solution on waste, ECONYL® regenerated nylon is also better when it comes to climate change.
+- As well as being a solution to waste, ECONYL® regenerated nylon is also better when it comes to climate change.
 It reduces the global warming impact of nylon by up to 80% compared with the material from oil.

 - Reduces water, oil and energy consumption